Ultimagen/VariantCalling/README.md

 3. commit and push your changes to that branch on the remote repo
 4. Open a pull-request through github
    1. Add at least one code reviewer
    2. Wait for CI tests to pass (green V sign)
+5. scripts that you want to be available on the path should be added to `setup.py`
+6. scripts that you want to be available to `ugvc` should be added to `__main__.py`